Azure/aks-advanced-autoscaling/docs/modules/Module1/index.md

 # Module 1 - Deploying AKS and Azure Services

+## Deploy Infrastructure

-To deploy the infrastructure for this exercise there are 2 options below.
+To deploy the infrastructure for this workshop you can choose from one of the two options below.
 Use the following parameter references when deploying infrastructure:

-#### Parameters
+#### Parameters Reference

 Parameter Name | Description
 -------------- | -----------